unlistedphenomena/nexuswizz/src/content/contributing/adding-products/index.md

 ---
 title: Adding Products
-description: The policy we use when adding wallets and dapps to xircanet
+description: The policy we use when adding wallets and dapps to nexus.org
 lang: en
 ---